reyhan1994/Iris-recognition/README.md

-Iris Recognition Using Deep Learning
+# Iris Recognition Using Deep Learning

-About the Project
+## 🧠 About the Project

-This project implements an iris recognition system using deep learning techniques.
-The system is designed to perform accurate identification and verification based on iris images, utilizing convolutional neural networks and advanced embedding methods.
+This repository contains an **iris recognition system** built with deep learning techniques.
+The main goal is to achieve **accurate and robust identification** based on iris images using convolutional neural networks and advanced embedding approaches such as **MobileNet**, **ArcFace**, and **Triplet Loss**.

-The goal is to provide a robust biometric recognition system, inspired by research in MobileNet + ArcFace + Triplet Loss for iris identification.
-This project is suitable for research, academic exploration, and proof-of-concept applications in biometric security.
+This project demonstrates expertise in **biometric recognition**, **deep learning model design**, and **feature embedding for identity verification**.

+---

-Features
+## 🚀 Features

-Iris segmentation and preprocessing
+- Iris segmentation and preprocessing

-Feature extraction using deep learning
+- Deep feature extraction using CNN architectures

-Triplet loss and ArcFace embedding for robust identification
+- ArcFace and Triplet Loss for discriminative embedding learning

-Training and testing pipelines implemented in Python/Jupyter notebooks
+- Complete training and testing pipelines

-Evaluation metrics including accuracy, ROC curves, and confusion matrices
+- Evaluation metrics (accuracy, ROC curve, confusion matrix)
+- Well-organized and reproducible research structure

+---

+## 📂 Project Structure